osm1n/100-days-of-JS/JS1/log.md

 Daddy's day out with the baby.

 ## Day 7 - 24th une 2020
 Todays Progress: More on recursion - Steps to writing a recursive function  - 1.
 Figure out the variables needed, add them to the function as parameters with default values if needed.
 2. A condition (base) to stop and exit the function.
-3 - Recursive case - write the logic for the iteration
+3 - Recursive case - write the logic for the iteration.
+Learned only Recursion today and Exercises

-Thoughts: Default parameters is a familiar topic to me, so that was a breeze.
-Recursion is also straightforward but need a little more practice.
-So far so good.
-A few challenges and topics that needs revisiting.
+Thoughts: